Who is Aspals ?Aspals

 .
 The list is fully searchable through the two search engines found on the Search

-receives no government or other funding and relies solely on donations. if you like what you see and wish to help, please make a donation to us through our PayPal link below.
+receives no government or other funding and relies solely on donations.
+If you find the resources on the site helpful, it would be appreciated if you would make a donation to us through our PayPal link below to assist with the running costs.
 Thank you

 There is now a restricted part of the Aspals